tracer-x/TracerX-examples/README.md

 Copyright 2015-2017 National University of Singapore.
 See `LICENSE.md` for license information.

-This software includes third-party software, including some sample programs are from LLBMC 2013.1 distribution modified for running with KLEE, GNU Coreutils 6.10, and portions of libPNG.
-Their license information is included in the `license/LLBMC_LICENSE`, `license/COPYING`, and `license/LIBPNG_LICENSE`.
+This software includes third-party software, including some sample programs are from LLBMC 2013.1 distribution modified for running with KLEE, GNU Coreutils 6.10, ImageMagick 7.0.5-9, and portions of libPNG.
+Their license information is included in the `license/LLBMC_LICENSE`, `license/COPYING`, `license/IMAGEMAGICK_LICENSE` and `license/LIBPNG_LICENSE`.

+LLBMC 2013.1 is Copyright (c) 2010-2013 Stephan Falke, Florian Merz, Carsten Sinz Karlsruhe Institute of Technology (KIT), Germany.
+All rights reserved.
+Coreutils 6.10 is Copyright (C) 1984-2008 Free Software Foundation.
+Refer to `license/IMAGEMAGICK_NOTICE` for the copyright notice of ImageMagick 7.0.5-9 and `license/LIBPNG_LICENSE` for the copyright notice of libPNG.

 Each directory except **include** and **utils** contains a suite of simple examples.